 The ability to control ice nucleation so that every vial freezes simultaneously and generates a high-quality product with greater efficiency and less variability is one of the keys to successful lyophilization.

-Although there are a number of techniques which can be used to achieve controlled nucleation outlined in this article, SP Scientific’s ControLyo technology utilizes a series of pressurization and depressurization steps and has been proven to achieve all of these goals.
+Although there are a number of techniques that can be used to achieve controlled nucleation outlined in this article, SP Scientific’s ControLyo technology utilizes a series of pressurization and depressurization steps and has been proven to achieve all of these goals.

 ControLyo technology heightens the homogeneity of vials and improves cake morphology, decreases cycle time, and reduces vial breakage between batches.
 Implementation of ControLyo is quick and efficient, needing minimal downtime and having little effect on existing validation which also minimizes the impact of re-submitting supplement applications for FDA approval.